 3. Statue of Liberty

-Also nicknamed Lady Liberty, this monument was a gift of democracy from France to the United States.
-It’s one of the universal symbols of democracy and definitely an iconc New York City “must-do”.
+This beautiful monument was a gift of democracy from France to the United States.
+It’s one of the universal symbols of democracy and definitely an iconic New York City “must-do“.

 4. Ellis Island